BorderITS/discussion/README.md

 # discussion
 discussion about new features and wishlist from Flectra.
+Simply Create "Issue" and let's get started with discussion.